mre/endler.dev/content/2025/choosing-rust/index.md

 Since most of my "serious" writing on Rust has moved to the [corrode blog](https://corrode.dev/blog), I can be a bit more casual on my personal blog and share some of my personal thoughts on the recent debate around using Rust in established software.

-The two projects in question are git ([kernel thread](https://lore.kernel.org/git/20250904-b4-pks-rust-breaking-change-v1-0-3af1d25e0be9@pks.im/), [Hacker News Discussion](https://news.ycombinator.com/item?id=45312696)) and the recently rewritten coreutils in Rust, which will ship with Ubuntu 25.10 Quizzical Quokka ([Discourse post](https://discourse.ubuntu.com/t/carefully-but-purposefully-oxidising-ubuntu/56995)).
+The two projects in question are git ([kernel thread](https://lore.kernel.org/git/20250904-b4-pks-rust-breaking-change-v1-0-3af1d25e0be9@pks.im/), [Hacker News Discussion](https://news.ycombinator.com/item?id=45312696)) and the recently rewritten [coreutils in Rust](https://github.com/uutils/coreutils), which will [ship with Ubuntu 25.10 Quizzical Quokka](https://discourse.ubuntu.com/t/carefully-but-purposefully-oxidising-ubuntu/56995).

 What prompted me to write this post is the [discussion on Twitter](https://x.com/nafonsopt/status/1968954376262652175) and a blog post titled ["Are We Chasing Language Hype Over Solving Real Problems?"](https://dayvster.com/blog/are-we-chasing-language-hype-over-solving-real-problems).